Cyfrin/Updraft/courses/solidity/1-simple-storage/4-functions/+page.md

 If a visibility specifier is not given, it defaults to `internal`.

 > [!IMPORTANT]
-> **Public functions** are visible both internally externally.
+> **Public functions** are visible both internally and externally.
 On the other hand, **private functions** can only be accessed by the *current contract*.
 Private does not hide a value; rather, it restricts access.

 > [!IMPORTANT]
-> **External functions** are only visible externally and are not accessible within the contract. **Internal functions** are accessible only by the current contract and any contract that inherit from it.
+> **External functions** are only visible externally and are not accessible within the contract. **Internal functions** are accessible only by the current contract and any contract that is inherited from it.

 ## Pure and View keywords

 In the case of retrieving a value from the blockchain without modification, Solidity provides `view` and `pure` keywords.

 Disallows any modification of state.
-A function marked as `view` is used when we simply need to read state from the blockchain.
+A function marked as `view` is used when we simply need to read the state from the blockchain.
 I will not send a transaction and it will then not modify the blockchain.
-It is correspondent to the blue buttons in the Remix interface.
-This fucntion will not send a transaction but it will make a call.
+It corresponds to the blue buttons in the Remix interface.
+This function will not send a transaction but it will make a call.

 The `return` keyword will specify what is this function giving back.